 - To apply our intellectual resources and know-how to society’s issues and problems.

 - To prepare students for life in an interlinked world while addressing international and regional problems.

 A variety of assessment processes at the institution level and within academic and administrative units have been developed to chart our progress in relation to these strategic priorities and the effectiveness of our efforts to achieve specific outcomes and objectives.

 Metrics that assess Carolina’s success in accomplishing its mission and achieving strategic priorities by tracking our performance over time and in relation to our peer groups.

 Processes and procedures for assessing the effectiveness of individual units in achieving intended outcomes and using the results for improvement.

-Contains a large number of online resources related to assessment methodology, examples of assessment systems and plans from other institutions, and sample templates for reporting and analyzing results.
+Examples of assessment methods, plans and reports from other institutions, and templates for reporting and analyzing results.

-Results from surveys conducted by the Office of Institutional Research and Assessment to obtain feedback on student satisfaction; student engagement in academic and co-curricular activities; attitudes towards diversity; alumni perceptions of their time at Carolina; faculty and staff satisfaction with employment at UNC-Chapel Hill; and many other topics.
+Results from surveys conducted by the Office of Institutional Research and Assessment to obtain feedback on student engagement in academic and co-curricular activities, alumni perceptions of the quality of their Carolina education, and many other topics